ethereum/hevm/doc/src/equivalence.md

 - match on the success/failure of the execution Importantly, logs are *not* considered in the equivalence check.
 Hence, it is possible that two contracts are considered equivalent by `hevm equivalence` but they emit different log items.
+Furthermore, gas is explicitly not considered, as in many cases, the point of the equivalence check is to ensure that the contracts are functionally equivalent, but one of them is more gas efficient.

 For example, two contracts that are: